 These effects are not limited to laser systems, or even to optical spectroscopy.
-They are relevant in magnetic resonance as well, where the frequency range is in the radiofrequency region for NMR, and one can also refer to these effects in EPR where the line shape is observed at fixed (microwave) frequency and in a magnetic field range.
+They are relevantin magnetic resonance as well, where the frequency range is in the radiofrequency regionMr.E.SivasenthilKarpagam Academy of Higher EducationDepartment of PhysicsCoimbatore -21 for NMR, and one can also refer to these effects in EPR where the line shape is observed at fixed (microwave) frequency and in a magnetic field range.